nimikro/cs50-1-credit/README.md

 Number: 4003600000000014
 VISA
 ```
-But it’s up to you to catch inputs that are not credit card numbers (e.g., a phone number), even if numeric:
+But it also catches inputs that are not credit card numbers (e.g., a phone number), even if numeric:
 ```
 $ ./credit
 Number: 6176292929